yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ```

 In this example, we assumed three accumulators corresponding to three responses.
-Let's say they are "Word", "Nonword", or "Pseudo-word".
-They are coded
-respectively as W, N and P. This is to assume we had run some (visual)
-lexical-decision experiments, instructing participants to decide whether a
-stimulus is a word, a non-word, or a make-up word.
-The three types of stimuli
-are coded as ww, nn and pn.
+Let's say they are "Word", "Nonword", and "Pseudo-word".
+They are coded respectively as W, N and P. This is to assume we had run some (visual) lexical-decision experiments, instructing participants to decide whether a stimulus is a word, a non-word, or a make-up word.
+The three types of stimuli are coded as ww, nn and pn.

 ```
 model <- BuildModel(